inasis/Fildem/README.md

 ### Ubuntu

-Download the .deb file from the releases section and run `sudo apt install ./fildem_*.deb`
+Download the .deb file from the releases section and run `sudo dpkg -i ./fildem_*.deb`

 ### Arch